The Reason to Be

 — said Thomas Jefferson

 But what about banking institutions that are bankrupt — and by that we mean bankrupt now, in the present day — but pretending that they are not, accounting that they are not, cooking the books to look like they’ve got tangible capital when it’s all been already looted by insiders of the bank, the way Prof. Bill Black, a former Executive Director of the Institute for Fraud Prevention and one of the most principled and most knowledgable regulators of our time, would title his book, that The Best Way to Rob a Bank is to Own One?
-The same way banks got looted in 2007 heading into 2008, when dividends, bonuses, and executive comp overall struck the stratosphere, despite bank execs knowing full-well back then that housing, and all they’d securitized in relation to it, and tethered to it on a noose, was in full-scale free-fall?
+The same way banks got looted in 2007 heading into 2008, when dividends, bonuses, and executive comp overall struck the stratosphere, despite bank execs knowing full-well back then that housing, and all they’d securitized in relation to it, and had tethered to on a noose, was in full-scale free-fall?

 And what if these financial leviathans happened to be so immense in size as to be almost planetary in scope, spread out over 100-plus sizable economies, with controlling interests in over 30,000 entities in those countries?